Das Pfennig-Magazin

 The Pfennig-Magazin (Penny Magazine), produced jointly with the "Society for disseminating shared practical knowledge" ("Gesellschaft zur Verbreitung gemeinnütziger Kenntnisse") was the first weekly German-language journal for sharing popular scientific and other knowledge by combining text with images.
-This was made possible by the development of woodcut engraving technology which was better suited for reproducing images in large numbers than the copper plate technology used hitherto.
+This was made possible by the development of Wood engraving technology which was better suited for reproducing images in large numbers than the copper plate engraving technology used hitherto.

 The Pfennig-Magazin appeared each week, starting on 4 May 1833 and continuing to appear till 1855.
 Circulation peaked at around 100,000 copies in 1847.
 The paper had a fixed eight page format, incorporating up to six images in each edition.

 Editorial control was under the book dealer (later also a publisher) Johann Jacob Weber who after 1843 set up the Illustrirte Zeitung which took forward several of the ideas pioneered with the Pfennig-Magazin.